kslifer/wordpress-on-gcp-free-tier/migration/MIGRATION.md

 - Resume the standard [install procedure](https://github.com/kslifer/wordpress-on-gcp-free-tier/blob/master/INSTALL.md#transfer-configuration-script-to-the-mariadb-vm) at the step where the MariaDB VM is configured, up to the `sudo mariadb-secure-installation` step. **DO NOT CREATE THE DATABASE OR USERNAME.**
 - While in the same SSH session to the MariaDB VM, run `mariadb -u root -p < wp_db_backup.sql` to import the DB backup.
 The root password that was just set will need to be provided.
 - Run `mariadb -u root -p`, then `show databases;` to verify that the **wordpress** database was successfully imported and exists.
-- While in the same SSH session to the MariaDB VM, follow the last steps in [MariaDB VM Configuration](https://github.com/kslifer/wordpress-on-gcp-free-tier/blob/master/INSTALL.md#mysql-vm-configuration) to recreate the same user and password in use by your existing site.
+- While in the same MariaDB session, follow the last steps in [MariaDB VM Configuration](https://github.com/kslifer/wordpress-on-gcp-free-tier/blob/master/INSTALL.md#mysql-vm-configuration) to recreate the same user and password in use by your existing site.
 - Manually run the **wordpress-build-deploy** Cloud Build job to deploy your new Wordpress frontend service.
-Click the vanity Cloud Run URL to verify that your site loads - if it does, the new service can successfully connect to the new MariaDB to read your data.
+Click the vanity Cloud Run URL to verify that your site loads - if it does, the new service can successfully connect to the new MariaDB databse and read your site's data.
 - Perform a cutover by following the steps in [Map Your Domain to Cloud Run](https://github.com/kslifer/wordpress-on-gcp-free-tier/blob/master/INSTALL.md#map-your-domain-to-cloud-run).
 If you're using the native Cloud Run domain mapping, the process only involves deleting the existing mappings and configuring new mappings to your new Cloud Run service (wpsvc-yourdomain-yourtld).
 DNS entries don't need to be updated, but your website will go through a temporary outage as the new Cloud Run domain mappings propagate.
 - At this point, the old MySQL VM can be stopped to manage cost - and to confirm that all traffic is using the new site deployment and MariaDB database.